RuwinX/TabHero/README.md

 The app would not work in development through `npm run dev`, because this will start the Svelte dev server, which serves the app in a web context, where the Chrome APIs are not available.

-## Bugs
+## Anomalies

-- [ ] When app is opened while a page is loading, two syncs occur: 1) App's mount syncs data from storage, 2) Page's "on load complete" syncs data from storage.
+1. [ ] When app is opened while a page is loading, two syncs occur: 1) App's mount syncs data from storage, 2) Page's "on load complete" syncs data from storage.
 If any action is performed between the two syncs (like adding a new tag to the page), the resultant state is overridden by the second sync.

+## Suggestions

+1. [ ] Visual element showing whether the app is synced with local storage or synced with the backend, like how google docs does it.
+2. [ ] In AddTag bar, even when a tag has been added, it shows up in the search results.
+Either we don't show them (but then we'd have to give user feedback somehow) or we let the user either 1) see a non-clickable "already added" prompt or 2) see a "remove tag" prompt, making the entire component a Add/Remove Tag component